Biden, Democrats prepare to move beyond efforts to woo Republicans

-The moves come after Biden launched his administration without a single Republican in his Cabinet and started by issuing dozens of executive actions, a clip far more rapid than any of his recent predecessors.
+The moves come after Biden launched his administration without Republicans in his Cabinet and started by issuing dozens of executive actions, a clip far more rapid than any of his recent predecessors.

 Taken together, the moves are energizing Democrats eager for the party to flex its political muscle.
 But the tougher approach could also jeopardize one of Biden’s chief goals: achieving more bipartisanship in a capital that has been gripped by polarization.